uktrade/uk-trade-quotas-dashboard/README.md

 5. Commit and push.
 The commit message can be brief, but should be accurate.

-6. Make a pull request.
+6. Make a pull request from your branch.
 It should appear at https://github.com/uktrade/uk-trade-quotas-dashboard/pulls.

 To then preview changes: